Qualifications

 Dr Cameron is highly skilled at chest-x-ray and chest CT interpretation.

-Dr Cameron is accredited in chest ultrasound and regularly performs endoscopic examination of the lungs (airways).
-He is also trained in endobronchial ultrasound, an extended technique used to asses and biopsy lymph glands and tissue in the centre of the chest.
+Dr Cameron is accredited in chest ultrasound and regularly performs endoscopic examinations of the lungs (airways).
+He is also trained in endobronchial ultrasound (EBUS), an advanced technique used to assess and biopsy lymph nodes and other structures within the central chest (mediastinum).

 Dr Cameron is highly experienced in assessing immune function and the diagnosis and treatment of allergic asthma and allergies.